 First rinse and then peel 2 medium sized mangoes.
-Chop them and in a mixer or blender jar.
-Use ripe and sweet mangoes.
+Chop them and add in a mixer or blender jar.
+Do use ripe and sweet mangoes.

-Then add 3 tablespoons sugar.
+Then add 3 tablespoons sugar to the mixer or blender.
 Sugar can be added less or more depending on the sweetness of mangoes.
-Since the mangoes I used were very sweet, I added 3 tablespoons.

 In a small pan, take 2 tablespoons chopped agar agar strands.
 Do chop the strands as small as possible with scissors.
 Long strands are difficult to dissolve.

 Keep the pan on low to medium-low heat.

 Gently begin to heat this agar agar+water mixture.
 Keep on stirring at intervals.

 Let the solution come to a boil.
 When the solution is boiling, keep on stirring so that the strands are dissolved properly in the water.

 Once the strands have dissolved in the water then you will see a smooth jelly like liquid.

 Making mango pudding

 Wait for 20 seconds and then add the agar agar solution in the jar containing the mango puree.
 Scrape off the agar agar solution from the sides and add this also.